 High interest loans, such as the money borrowed on a credit card, can lead to financial problems.
 If you have a credit card or high interest loan, you might not be able to pay the whole amount with your tax return, but the more you owe, the more interest you’ll pay – and the harder it will be to afford the things you want down the track.

 If your tax refund is a big one, try to crush your credit card debt and stop the bad interest spiral.
 Doing this could hold you in good stead for 2023, especially with average credit card interest rates hovering around 17% per annum.

 Many of us have read The Barefoot Investor by Scott Pape, and, if so, will be familiar with the concept of an emergency fund.
 Essentially, it’s a pool of money that you put in a bank account that you can’t withdraw from.
 Since you can’t access it easily, it’s locked away until you experience a real emergency.

 It can be incredibly comforting to know you have a couple of thousand dollars – or more – for emergency home or car repairs, health issues, or to help out a family member.
 The issue is so many people keep their ‘emergency’ money accessible, which means it magically disappears.

 For most people the rule of thumb is that six months worth of living expenses is a sensible ‘rainy day’ amount.
 Still, any amount is better than nothing, and once you get started, it’s easy to top up later (perhaps with your 2022 tax return).

 Booking a holiday has traditionally been one of the most common ways Australians spend their tax return.

 Half of the fun of a holiday though, is thinking about it.
 At some point in the future we’ll be able to travel again, so right now is the ideal time to start a fund that makes you excited for what’s to come.

-If you get a tax return in 2021 and you add to your holiday fund, your next trip could be paid for – without you even trying.
+If you get a tax return this year and you add to your holiday fund, your next trip could be paid for – without you even trying.